olostep/n8n-nodes-olostep/README.md

 - `screenshot_hosted_url`: URL to screenshot (if available)
 - `page_metadata`: Page metadata

-### Search Google
+### Search

-Perform a Google search for a given query and returns structured results.
+Perform a Google search for a given query and get structured results.

+**Use Cases:**
+- Automated research workflows
+- Lead discovery and enrichment
+- Competitive analysis
+- Content research

 **Parameters:**
 - **Query** (required): Search query for Google